shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 #### Experiment 2 (CQF Vs Count-min sketch):
-I am comparing the accuracy of cqf and countmin sketch.
-I inserted kmers in Zipifan dataset into cqf and countmin sketch.
-Then, I queried both data-structures with kmers in zipifan dataset and unseen dataset.
-I used simple accuracy measure.
-I calculate the absolute difference between the true count for the kmer and the observed count.
-Box plot is drawn for all the differences.
-I repeated the experiment using different sketch sizes.
+Experiment 2 compares the accuracy of cqf and countmin sketch.
+Kmers form Zipifan dataset is inserted into cqf and countmin sketch.
+Then Kmers from the same dataset and unseen dataset is queried.
+Box plot is drawn for the absolute difference of the true count and the observed count.
+The experiment is repeated using different sketch sizes.
 Results is shown in the box plot below.

 ![data1000000.Exist.png]({{ site.baseurl }}/images/data1000000.Exist.png)

+Figure 4: Accuracy Comparison(same dataset used): Countmin vs CQF

 ![data1000000.NonExist.png]({{ site.baseurl }}/images/data1000000.NonExist.png)

+Figure 5: Accuracy Comparison(unseen dataset used): Countmin vs CQF

 As Expected, The cqf has fewer errors than count-min sketch, but the cqf errors are more scattered.